mlabs-haskell/hydra-auction-onchain/docs/spec.md

 three non-fungible tokens.
 One of then, __auction metadata token__,
 is used to identify non-changable information about the auction;
-other two are known as auction __state tokens__ and are used to identify outputs that holds:
+other two are known as auction __state tokens__ and are used to identify two auction's state outputs:
 * __auction escrow utxo__ that holds auction lot in its value and auction state in its datum;
-* __standing bid utxo__ that TODO:
+* __standing bid utxo__ that holds the (optionally misssing)
+current standing bit.

 The __delegate metadata minting policy__ mints
-delegate metadata fungible token, which is held under the delegate metadata validator.
+delegate metadata fungible token, which is held under the delegate metadata validator and used to verify available delegate groups that provides hydra heads.
-TODO: explain how it's used

 The __personal oracle minting policy__ mints
-personal oracle fungible token, which is held under the personal oracle validator.
+personal oracle fungible token, which is held under the personal oracle validator by sellers and bidders.

 The auction state is controlled by five validators:
 * auction escrow;